 To get maximum engine life, always warm up the engine before starting off.
 Never accelerate hard with a cold engine!
 To see whether or not the engine is warm, check if it responds to the throttle normally with the starter (choke) turned off.

-Reverse knob operation and reverse driving
+Drive select lever operation and reverse driving

-Before shifting, stop the ATV and return the throttle lever to its closed position.
-Otherwise the transmission may be damaged.
+Before shifting, you must stop the ATV and return the throttle lever to the closed position, otherwise the transmission may be damaged.